kelvins/lbph/README.md

 The current LBPH implementation uses a fixed `radius` of `1` and a fixed number of `neighbors` equal to `8`.
 We need to implement the usage of these parameters (feel free to contribute here).

 # I/O

+In this section, you will find a brief explanation about the input and output data of the algorithm.

 ## Input